Jul 20, 2016|

 - Vieja – a woman

-Stereotypes are a thing of the past – Bogota Guide
+8. Stereotypes are a thing of the past

 At this day in age, it’s better that we focus on the hope for the future rather than the despair of the past.
 Colombia has become infamous for its drug and mafia history, but that is not how locals want you to paint their country.
 Instead, they have developed a positive attitude that thrives off of making sure that what has happened in the past, stays in the past.
 When interacting with the Bogotanos, be kind, careful, and courteous with your words.
-They prefer not to discuss crime, drugs, or the dark history of their country.
+In many Bogota travel guides you can read they prefer not to discuss crime, drugs, or the dark history of their country.
 You will have much more luck making friends if you take part in conversations about love, family, and a prosperous future.

 We all want to come home and tell our friends and family, that yes, we made friends with the locals.
-Luckily for you, Colombian people, also known as “rolos”, are considered some of the nicest people in South America.
+Luckily for you, Colombian people, also known in Bogota travel guides as “rolos”, are considered some of the nicest people in South America.
 While some may seem reserved, the inhabitants of the Colombian capital want you to know that they greet tourists with open arms.
-They place a high emphasis on family values, football (you better know who James Rodriguez is!), and hard work.
+Most of the countries do not even require visa to enter Colombia.
+Locals place a high emphasis on family values, football (you better know who James Rodriguez is!), and hard work.
 They might complain a bit about their city, as many of us often do about our homeland, but do remember that they love and cherish Colombia and would not dare move away.

 If you don’t want to come off as a tourist the minute you step off the plane, remember this small but crucial tip.
 It is Colombia with an O not Columbia with a U. Locals in Bogota will not take you seriously if you make this very common tourist mistake.
 Remember that tip wherever you are.
-Whether you are in Bogota, Cali, Cartagena or the small town of Raquira.
+Whether you are in Bogota, Cali, Cartagena or the small town of Raquira on a Boyaca tour.